-The Davidson Chalmers Employment & HR Team has extensive experience advising employers and employees alike, so understand both sides of any issue.
+The Davidson Chalmers Stewart Employment & HR Team has extensive experience advising employers and employees alike, so understand both sides of any issue.
 We’ll work in partnership with you to resolve your employment issues in a practical and commercial way that quickly meets your objectives.

 Our Environmental Team provides advice and support on a range of environmental compliance, management and other operational matters, dealing with risks and liabilities for clients in Scotland, the UK and internationally.

 Securing a valid and implementable planning permission for a proposed development free from the risk of challenge can be vital to achieving business goals for developers, landowners, occupiers and investors alike.
-The Davidson Chalmers Team can help.
+The Davidson Chalmers Stewart Team can help.

-The Davidson Chalmers Stewart Residential Development Team acts for a wide range of operators in the residential sector – not only developers but also landowners, funders and investors and advise on everything from small bespoke developments to large scale residential developments across Scotland.
+The Davidson Chalmers Stewart Residential Development Team acts for a wide range of operators in the residential sector – not only developers but also landowners, funders and investors and advises on everything from small bespoke developments to large scale residential developments across Scotland.

 The Davidson Chalmers Stewart Charities Team acts for charities and other social enterprises both locally and nationally.
 We realise the need of such organisations for sound commercial advice.
 Our team of solicitors is drawn from across the firm and provide significant experience and expertise.